|

 path to the Godhead is an inner not an outer journey along which the ‘I’ and

-that although the channelling process was a vital and necessary part of their
+channelling process was a vital and necessary part of their spiritual

 1987 they had made their first journey out to India to meet Sri Sathya Sai